mjsandagi/kensaku/README.md

 # Kensaku

-Kensaku is an anime search app that allows users to search for their favorite anime using the Jikan MyAnimeList API.
+Kensaku is an anime search app that allows users to search for their favourite anime using the Jikan MyAnimeList API.
 The app is built using JavaScript, HTML, and CSS.

 ## Features